 Enter ECS.
 Researchers believe that in the same area of the brain that’s responsible for OCD, CB1 cannabinoid receptors are also found.
 CB1R is one of the major receptors of the ECS.
 And so they believe that the ECS may affect the onset of OCD symptoms.

-Cannabis and OCD
+Medical Cannabis Treatment for OCD

 The overlap in the neural circuitry of OCD and ECS, a lot of studies, both using animal and human models, have been conducted to evaluate the effects of cannabinoids and how it modulates the endocannabinoid system to suppress repetitive behaviour in people with OCD.

 In their review of other relevant animal studies, the researchers concluded that CB1R agonists may bring anti-anxiety effects depending on the dosage given, as well as the metabolic enzymes of the ECS.
 Regulating the metabolic enzymes of the ECS is also linked to a decreased responsiveness to fears and stress.
 The researchers also found out that there is a connection between habit learning and repetitive behaviour by increasing CB1R activity.

 Using data from clinical studies that use human models, the researchers found evidence that CBR1 agonists and cannabidiol have been proven to help people with anxiety in healthy adults.
 For people with Tourette syndrome, ingesting cannabinoids saw a decrease in the urge for compulsive behaviour and motor tics.

 We can cite three case studies that really dealt with the effects of marijuana on OCD symptoms.